4thel00z/webhookd/README.md

 ## Acknowledgements

 We used my [serviced_template](https://github.com/4thel00z/service_templated) in the process, if the code strikes you as familiar it's probably because you spend too much time on my Github page.
+## License

+This project is licensed under the GPL-3 license.